Tunable large Berry dipole in strained twisted bilayer graphene

-where $f_{0}$ is the Fermi-Dirac distribution which implicitly depends on the chemical potential $\mu$ and $\tau$ is the scattering time.
+where $f_{0}$ is the Fermi-Dirac distribution which implicitly depends on the chemical potential $\mu$, $\tau$ is the scattering time and $n$ the band index.
 The linear contribution to the current, Eq.~\ref{eq: Conductbulk}, is a bulk phenomenon.
-This contribution is proportional to the magnitude of the Chern number if the integral is over an isolated band.
+This contribution is bounded by the Chern number if the integral is over an isolated band.
 The second term, Eq.~\ref{eq: Conductsurf}, is the non-linear contribution, where the gradient of the distribution function indicates that only the states close to the Fermi surface contribute to the integral.
-Fig.~\ref{fig: Figure1}e) illustrates illustrate the various topological transverse current components in a typical transport device geometry.
+Fig.~\ref{fig: Figure1}e) illustrates the various topological transverse current components in a typical transport device geometry.